helloran8/Practice/README.md

 # Practice
- This is where I put my practice projects, tutorials, or other test folders.
+ This is where I organize my practice projects, tutorials, or other test folders.
 There may be incomplete content.